zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/utilities/to-self-hierarchy-list.md

 - Support EF6 only
 - Support SQL Server only

-_EF Core support is under development_
+_EF Core support is under development._